techgnosis/hypervisors/readme.md

 # SR-IOV
 PCIe and device standard to allow for sharing PCIe devices.
-It creates "multiple" devices from one core device.
+It creates multiple Virtual Functions (VFs) from one Physical Function (PF).

 # VFIO
 Linux kernel feature.
 Uses the CPUs IOMMU to pass a device to a VM.
 VFIO can pass a real device or an SR-IOV VF.